TanukiSharp/MessagePackDecoder/README.md

 An online MessagePack decoder that works.

+You can find a usable version of the application [here](https://tanukisharp.github.io/MessagePackDecoder/).

 ## How to use

 Just paste text data in the left pane, and get MessagePack decoded value in the (read-only) right pane.